 His daughter Era, went on to make an accordion-rap crossover album with Miles Davis.
 She is currently living in Pendulum, Illinois.
-She says about her father, "If only he had had the chance to see Don Johnson in Nash Bridges, everything could have been so different.
-He would at least have worn the sleeves of his denim jacket rolled."
+She says about her father, "If only he had had the chance to

 The author is indebted for the substantial content of this story, to Albert Axell's condensed article on Marshal Zhukov in History Today Volume 53, June 2003.
 A damn fine magazine.